Can taking CBD oil cause you to test positive for marijuana?

 Why CBD Oil Can Test Positive for THC

 The reason CBD could lead to a false positive drug test isn’t the CBD itself but due to a buildup of THC.
-The most commonly used urine test doesn’t look for CBD but instead a compound created by the body when it metabolizes THC.
+The urine test used most often in the US doesn’t test for CBD.
+It actually analyzes for a compound the body produces as it metabolizes THC.

 “There isn’t going to be a laboratory analytical false positive confusing CBD with a THC metabolite,” Barry Sample, senior director of science and technology at Quest Diagnostics, the largest administrator of drug tests in the U.S., told Consumer Reports.